MyoHub/myoconverter/README.md

 O2MPipeline(osim_file, geometry_folder, output_folder, **kwargs)
 ```

-More examples can be found in the example folder in converting other example models.
-Detail explaination of the conversion setup/process is location in the doc.
+More examples can be found in the [example folder](https://github.com/MyoHub/myoconverter/tree/main/examples) in converting other example models.
+Detail explaination of the conversion setup/process is location in the [documentation](https://myoconverter.readthedocs.io/en/latest/pipeline.html).

 ## Contribution